AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

 Here are some of the highlights from 2024:

 - **Dremio** announced the private preview of the **Hybrid Iceberg Catalog**, extending governance and table maintenance capabilities for both on-premises and cloud environments, building on the cloud catalog's general availability from previous years.
+- **Snowflake** announces **Polaris Catalog**, and then Partners with Dremio, AWS, Google and Microsoft to donate it to the Apache Software Foundation.
 - **Upsolver** introduced native Iceberg support, including table maintenance for streamed data landing in Iceberg tables.
 - **Confluent** unveiled several features aimed at enhancing Iceberg integrations.
 - **Databricks** acquired **Tabular**, a startup founded by Apache Iceberg creators Ryan Blue, Daniel Weeks, and Jason Reid.